Introduction

 That was advertising dollars Grandpa understood.
 "Build a little one first so I can see it work.
 I mean little too, under a foot tall," he insisted.

-So when we got back to the hotel I went to to my lab and built a little one, it was hand powered, with a small handle to turn the spinner.
-For fire it used an alcohol burner from a mobile hot buffet table.
-For safety I used chicken wire to enclose it on the sides and top.
+So when we got back to the hotel I went to to my lab and built a little one.
+It was hand powered, with a small handle to pull the cord and turn the spinner.
+For fire I used an alcohol burner from a mobile hot buffet table.
+For safety I used a chicken wire cage to enclose it on the sides.

 "What is it?"

-I lit the canister that sat on the bottom, and spun the exterior.
+I lit the canister that sat on the bottom, pulled the cord that spun the wind generator and set the wire shield over top.
 The flame flickered, then greedily leapt upwards, coalescing into a miniature, dancing twister of fire.

-Grandpa pondered it, his brow furrowed, as Mom agreed, "It's very pretty, but isn't that dangerous?"
+Grandpa pondered it, his brow furrowed.
+Mom agreed with Grandma, "It's very pretty, but isn't this dangerous?"

-"This is why you picked those names for the restaurants, isn't it?"
+"This is why you suggested those names for the restaurants, isn't it?"
 Grandpa suddenly asked.

-I gave him a nod, "We are going to be so famous!" he said.
+I gave him a nod, In Flagrante Delicious and Twister Grill both tied neatly to this.
+"We are going to be so famous!" he said excitedly.

 "Will they be dangerous like this one?"
-Mom asked, still watching it intently.
+Mom asked, still watching it intently even though it had dropped to only an inch high.

-"No, I'll enclose them in glass so no one catches themselves on fire."
+"No, we'll enclose them in glass so no one catches themselves on fire."

 Mom turned to her Dad, "Where is Ray working today?"